 Among the most popular uses are:

 Consider a restaurant that wants to include new dishes on its menu.
 So, they can show an image of various sample dishes and ask customers about which they find most tempting.

-Below images shows what part of the image was most clicked or dragged by the respondents.
-The heatmap analysis displays the density visually with different gradients of colors.
+Below image shows what part of the image was most clicked or dragged by the respondents.
+The heat map analysis displays the density visually with different gradients of colors.